 Barbara Hins-Turner was appointed to the Washington State Community and Technical College system as Executive Director of the Center of Excellence for Clean Energy at Centralia College in 2005.
 Previously, she was employed by Portland General Electric/Enron as Corporate University Director and Apprenticeship Coordinator.

-Hins-Turner is the Principal Investigator (PI) for the Washington Integrated Sector Employment (WISE) $10 million U.S. Department of Labor TAACCCT Round 4 grant and serves on steering committees for National Science Foundation (NSF) clean energy grants awarded to Bellingham Technical College and South Seattle College.
-She was PI for the U.S. Department of Energy Workforce Training for the Electric Power Sector grant ($5 million; leveraged to $12 million); PI for the U.S. Department of Commerce grant to create the Academy of Energy Entrepreneurs; and Co-PI for Edmond’s Community College NSF Energy Management grant.
+Hins-Turner is the Principal Investigator (PI) for the Washington Integrated Sector Employment (WISE) $10 million U.S. Department of Labor TAACCCT Round 4 grant and serves on steering committees for National Science Foundation (NSF) clean energy grants awarded to Shoreline and Bellingham Technical Colleges.
+She was PI for the U.S. Department of Energy Workforce Training for the Electric Power Sector grant ($5 million; leveraged to $12 million); PI for the U.S. Department of Commerce grant to create the Academy of Energy Entrepreneurs; and Co-PI for Shoreline and Edmonds Community Colleges NSF Energy Management grants.

-Ms. Hins-Turner serves on the Board of Directors for the Corporation for a Skilled Workforce, Joint Center for Deployment and Research in Earth Abundant Materials appointed by Governor Inslee, NSF Cyber Watch West Visiting Committee and is Chair of the IEEE Power and Energy Society (PES) Community College Outreach Committee.
-Past committee work includes the Regional Education and Training Center Executive Board (2013-2015); Washington HB2227 Evergreen Jobs Leadership Team advising the Governor and Legislature on federal ARRA investments in clean energy (2010-13); past chair of the Washington State Centers of Excellence Board of Directors (2009-11); national Center for Energy Workforce Development Education Committee (2008-2012); U.S. Department of Education delegation to Germany’s Global Sustainable Education Training and U.S. Canada Clean Energy Forums (2010); National Commission on Energy Policy’s Task Force on America’s Future Energy Jobs and U.S. Senate Democratic Policy Commission Green Jobs Roundtable (2009).
+Ms. Hins-Turner serves on the Board of Directors for the Corporation for a Skilled Workforce, Joint Center for Deployment and Research in Earth Abundant Materials (JCDREAM) appointed by Governor Inslee, NSF Cyber Watch West Visiting Committee and chairs the IEEE Power and Energy Society (PES) Community College Outreach Committee (2012-2014); Her past committee work includes Washington HB2227 Evergreen Jobs Leadership Team advising the Governor and Legislature on federal ARRA investments in clean energy (2010-13); past chair of the Washington State Centers of Excellence Board of Directors (2009-11); national Center for Energy Workforce Development Education Committee (2008-2012); U.S. Department of Education delegation to Germany’s Global Sustainable Education Training and U.S. Canada Clean Energy Forums (2010); National Commission on Energy Policy’s Task Force on America’s Future Energy Jobs and U.S. Senate Democratic Policy Commission Green Jobs Roundtable (2009).

 Anthony Valterra, MA